 Compliant → Supportive, Collaborative → Determined, Assertive → Forceful

 Patience: The drive for consistency and stability

 Formality: The drive for conforming to rules and structure

 Impulsive → Flexible → Serious → Strict, Vigilant

-*On this official PI document, page 53 shows a screenshot of some of the real adjectives showing up on the assessment, if you’re curious.
+*On this webpage, seen on a recruitment agency’s website, you will find a screenshot of the real adjectives showing up on the assessment, if you’re curious.

 How to Prepare for the Assessment?

 My first recommendation to you is that prior to taking the PI behavioral assessment as part of the selection process you’re facing, make sure to take a personality test that will give you a better understanding of what these tests say about you.
 I’ve curated some relevant resources for this purpose: